Spooks4576/GhostESP/README.md

 ## Contributing

-Contributions are not open to the public unless explicitly approved.
 If you have suggestions or feedback, please reach out directly.

 ## License